 - 1 semester

-This programme is from now on yearly scheduled in the Fall and in the Spring semester.
+This programme is available during the Spring semester.

 - How to apply

 Enjoy the Adaptive Robotics Minor in the Spring Semester